Royal Antwerp F.C.: Rivalries

 Royal Antwerp share a fierce rivalry with city neighbours Beerschot A.C. (now K Beerschot VA).
-Although in the 2000s-2010s the two clubs have met sparingly, when they do, there is usually fan violence.
+Although in the 2000s–2010s the two clubs have met sparingly, when they do, there is usually fan violence.
 Royal Antwerp are often seen as a culture club with a diverse, cross-class support across the city while Beerschot have either heavily working class or upper class support, locally based in South Antwerp.
-Beerschot supporters often refer to RAFC fans as "joden" or "Jews" due to the fact that to get to Antwerp's stadium they must pass through the Jewish district, while Great Old supporters refer to Beerschot followers as "the rats".
+Beerschot supporters often refer to RAFC fans as "joden" or "Jews" as the RAFC fans must pass through the Jewish district to arrive at Antwerp's stadium, while Great Old supporters refer to Beerschot followers as "the rats".

 RAFC also have developed a long-standing rivalry with Club Brugge.
 They also have a local rivalry with KV Mechelen, although there is mutual respect due to a shared hatred of Beerschot.

 Meuse/Scheldt Cup

 The best football players of Antwerp and Rotterdam contested a yearly match between 1909 and 1959 for the Meuse- and Scheldt Cup (Maas- en Schelde Beker).
 It was agreed to play the game at Antwerp's stadium De Bosuil in Belgium and at Sparta Rotterdam's Het Kasteel stadium in the Netherlands.
 The cup was provided in 1909 by P. Havenith from Antwerp and Kees van Hasselt from Rotterdam.